datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 ## Physical Data model

-For the physical data model, better let the code speaks for itself.
-Although SQL is not well suited for self-documented code, most DB engines support explicit comment.
+For the physical data model, better let the code speaks for itself (although SQL is not well suited for self-documented code, most DB engines support explicit comment).

 We can see there are things that  (ex. work_site_mapping), or source data idiosynchracies (work_sameas), etc..
 We can observe that a lot more tables exist than our logical model.
 That is done purposely to easily accommodate future extension.